erikj/mtnwest-2014-notes/trip-report-mwjs.md

 **React** uses *"a virtual DOM diff implementation for ultra-high performance"*

-A good way oo make user interfaces reliable is to use the technique of data binding.
+A good way to make user interfaces reliable is to use the technique of data binding.
 Many popular frameworks, *e.g.* Ember, Knockout, Backbone, etc. use key-value observation, but this consumes memory, which is limited on mobile devices.
 It is possible to monitor the Document-Object Model (DOM) of web pages, but the DOM is stateful (boo!).

 However, `render` code is usually fast and cheap.
 So React leverages a Virtual DOM to keep track of only what's rendered, for *"ultra-high performance"*.